Tests for sinusoidal vibration impact in compliance with IEC 68-2-6

 - fixed frequency level vibrational impact.

 Use of frequency sweep vibration impact method is more preferable.
 Frequency should be variable within certain frequency range while impact amplitude and duration values should correspond to those specified in the applicable standards and technical documentation.
-If it is necessary, the frequency range can be divided in several sub-ranges provided that sample mechanical stress will not be decreased.
+If it is necessary, the frequency range can be divided into several sub-ranges provided that sample mechanical stress will not be decreased.

 In the case of vibration impact at fixed frequencies the sample is exposed to vibration at frequencies, revealed in the course of previous sample testing at specified frequencies listed in applicable standards and technical documentation.